 The power bank sharing app needed to work on Android and iOS, and development needed to be fast.
 We chose a cross-platform technology to develop an app that would work equally well on both platforms.

-4. Create an application for a power bank docking station
+4. Create an application for a power bank sharing station

 We needed to build an app for docking stations and make sure that both customers and vendors could use it.

 Power banks needed to connect not only to the docking station itself, using a physical connection, but also to the app.
 Our client’s customers need to know how many power banks there are at a certain station, so we needed to set up a dynamic connection between power banks, the dock station app, and the customer app.

 6. Create payment logic

 To avoid financial losses from payment processing fees, we needed to implement logic that would make payments less frequent.

 1. Extensive MVP feature list